codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Fix-challenge-2-716b.md

-**Note**: your arguments are strings unless they are converted into some other type.
+**Note**: Your arguments are strings unless they are converted into some other type.
 In this challenge, we are using decimals (`float`) rather than integers (`int`) for our type.
 So, you will need to tell Python to treat the variables as floating point decimal numbers by putting `float(variable)` in at the correct times.

 {Check It!|assessment}(test-3617130863)